 DESCRIPTION SCHEDULE STATUS AS OF 6/26/2018 POSITIVE IMPACTS OR EFFECTS QUANTIFIABLE BENEFIT RATIONALE FOR ODOR MITIGATION MEASURE All vertical and horizontal LFG wells, LFG collectors, sample ports and soil vapor extraction (SVE) wells are monitored and tuned.
 In addition, the well casing, wellhead and lateral piping is inspected to ensure all components are tight and functioning properly.
 This monitoring is required once per month per NSPS regulations.
 Twice per month monitoring and tuning has been conducted since 2012.
-On-going On-going (Ensures wells are operating in accordance with NSPS requirements.
-Monitoring results identify potential issues with wells that require tuning land flined to collect the maximum amount of landfill gas being generated from Optimization of the gas collection system is intended to reduce the presence of surface emissions and the potential for off-site odors.
+On-going On-going Quantifiable benefit: this O&M task ensures the wellfield is functioning properly and tuned to collect the maximum amount of landfill gas being generated from the waste mass.
+Optimization of the gas collection system is intended to reduce the presence of surface emissions and the potential for off-site odors.